 2. Intent.
 The intent of the City West district is to encourage high-quality and distinctive development that will complement and support nearby areas.
-The district will reflect an inviting and vibrant identity for this area of the City's Grand River Corridor while implementing land use planning and development techniques that result in a pleasing, compatible, visual presence.
+The district will reflect an inviting and vibrant identity for the westerly gateway to the City's Grand River Corridor area while implementing land use planning and development techniques that result in a pleasing, compatible, visual presence.
 Assembly of small lots and long, narrow lots into larger development parcels is anticipated and encouraged to provide coordinated development with consolidated access points.
 Minimum lot and frontage thresholds are established for the mixed-use development option to further this objective.
 Shared parking is strongly encouraged, and vehicular and pedestrian connections between sites is expected.